cjwit/banjo_build/banjo_build.md

 * **Wood:** Using two different kinds works well: one for the instrument itself and a second (very hard) wood for things like the fingerboard, peghead, tailpiece, and any contrasting decorations.
 I'll come back to this below.
 * **Skin for the head:** [Elderly Instruments](https://www.elderly.com) sells calf and goat skin heads.
 Get one that's a good deal bigger than your planned hoop so that you have something to grab on to when gluing and tacking.
 The thin goat skin has worked well for me.
 [Jeff Menzies](https://www.facebook.com/jeff.menzies.39) prepares and sells his own down in Jamaica.
 They're more (usually $50 or so), but they look great.
 I've heard that they work beautifully, too, but I haven't tried them (yet).
-* **Tacks:** Apolstry tacks work well.
+* **Tacks:** Upholstery tacks work well.
 They should be pretty heavy duty, have broad heads, and look good.
 Brass looks nice on wood, but that's a taste thing.
 * **Pegs:** Violin pegs work well.
 I've just ordered cheap sets from Amazon.
 Be sure that they are tapered and not "blanks," though.
 And remember that you need five, so two sets.
 **Strings:** [Aquila Nylgut nylon strings](https://aquilacorde.com/en/shop/modern-instrument-string-sets/timeless-banjo-minstrel-banjo-en/nylgut-banjo-and-minstrel-banjo/) work well for this kind of instrument.
 I've used the red series, the regular nylon, and the minstrel set.
 The reds have a texture to them that feels really nice, but it's preference.
 Using the minstrel set will put your banjo about a fourth below standard tuning.
 * **Scrap wood:** You'll need some for the nut (hard maple works well, or you could use scrap from the fingerboard), bridge, tailpiece, and heel cap (if you want one).
 Fingerboard scraps look good for the tailpiece and heel cap.
 You could also use them for the nut, if they're good and hard.
 1/4" thick would do well.
 For the bridge, pine works for nylon strings, but maple is more common.
 It's also common to cap maple with something harder.
 (Maybe more fingerboard scrap?)
 * **Fishing line:** There are a few ways to connect a tail piece to the dowel.
-Thick (heavy guage) fishing line is one of them.
+Thick (heavy gauge) fishing line is one of them.

 ### Some optional details